raptorf1/cooper_api/README.md

 * The API was deployed using Heroku.
 The link to access it is [here](https://cooper-felix-george.herokuapp.com/).
 Since this is only an API interface there are no views.
 So when you hit the link above do not expect to see something in your browser.
 * The CLIENT was deployed via Netlify.
 You can visit it [here](https://cooper-felix-george.netlify.com/).
 This is where everything happens.

+You can use the following credentials if you want to see the application in full action.
+* email: *user@mail.com*
+* password: *password*

 Please be patient while the client loads.
 Since both services are hosted on free servers, the speed is not as instant as you might be used to.

 # Prerequisites